 From media and marketing, to consultancy and data analytics, there is a broad range of professions required to make the esports’ world tick, which is why an increasing number of universities and business schools have made the sector part of their package.
-Staffordshire University was the first in the UK to add esports to its portfolio – now Staffordshire University London, Director Rachel Gowers says the biggest obstacles in establishing the programme were about perception: “The main challenges were convincing the media that the course was not about teaching people to play games and persuading parents this was a valid career path.”
+Staffordshire University was the first in the UK to add esports to its portfolio – now known as Staffordshire University London, Director Rachel Gowers says the biggest obstacles in establishing the programme were about perception: “The main challenges were convincing the media that the course was not about teaching people to play games and persuading parents this was a valid career path.”

-The university laid the groundwork throughout 2016 and 2017 for a 2018 start – any fears regarding the uptake were soon laid to rest: “Within four weeks of applications being open we had hit our target and so grew the size of the course rapidly with over 100 students starting in the first year.
+The university laid the groundwork throughout 2016 and 2017 for a 2018 start – any fears regarding the uptake were soon laid to rest: “Within four weeks of applications being open we had hit our target and so grew the size of the course rapidly, with over 100 students starting in the first year.
 Usually the first year of a new course runs on minimum numbers of 15-20,” says Ms Gowers.

 Whilst no industry could ever wish to profit from a global health crisis, the last few months have demonstrated that esports is here to stay.
 Among others, ESPN, Eurosport, and BT Sports have filled reeling broadcast schedules with esports – while the events attracted marketers of all stripes, other sports took a hit from Covid-19.
 Formula One and NASCAR both turned to virtual racing in order to deliver a product, with a mixture of current drivers and celebrities taking the wheel.